The Miyawaki Method for Creating Forests

 This method of afforestation was developed by the Japanese botanist and plant ecology expert Professor Akira Miyawaki, and draws inspiration from nature’s ecosystems to create 100% organic, dense and diverse pioneer forests in as little as 20-30 years.

-Miyawaki forests grow 10x faster, are 30 x denser, contain 100x more biodiversity and absorb 16x more carbon than conventional forests.
+Miyawaki forests grow 10x faster, are 30 x denser and contain 100x more biodiversity.
 Since they’re quick to establish, maintenance-free after the first two-to-three years, and can be created on sites as small as 3 sq m, Miyawaki forests are viable solutions for cities looking to rapidly build climate resilience.

 But what makes Miyawaki forests unique?